Synchronize Time Zone

 This page is now obsolete.
 Syncrify handles time zones automatically without changing any settings.

-When this options is checked, files on the server will use the same timezone that is being used on the client.
-When this option is NOT checked, files on the server are stored using GMT timezone.
+When this option is checked, files on the server will use the same time zone that is being used on the client.
+When this option is NOT checked, files on the server are stored using GMT time zone.
 To access this screen, click the More

 button under Advanced Tab

 Syncrify is designed to work across different time zones.
 Consider the following example:

 - You are using Syncrify to synchronize folders on machines around the world.
 The two-way sync feature is enabled.
 This means newer files will prevail

 The following table describes what happens at run-time:

 |A user in New York modifies a file at 3:00 PM EST.